pallets/jinja/docs/api.rst

         return result

-Context filters work the same just that the first argument is the current active :class:`TemplateContext` rather then the environment.
+Context filters work the same just that the first argument is the current active :class:`Context` rather then the environment.

 .. _writing-tests: